imamaris/covidcenter-bot/README.md

 - text: getSentimentResponse(message.nlp.traits.sentiment),
 + text: getMessageFromNlp(message.nlp),
 ```
-Now you can try your bot on facebook messenger, repeat step [set your webhook and NLP ](#Set-your-webhook-and-NLP-------)from start to finish your setup messenger.
+Now you can try your bot on facebook messenger, repeat step [Deploy your webhook ](#deploy-your-webhook)from start to finish your setup messenger.

 Enjoy, and hack your bot !!! 🤖 📱